At times an overabundant harvest of mushrooms leaves you with more than you can possibly consume in a reasonable time frame.

 Keep the oven door slightly ajar for some air circulation, or you can end up with mush.

 Rotate the racks for even drying.
 A slightly lower temperature than that used in food dehydrators is best 115 – 120 F.

 Oven drying is not as reliable as food dehydrators primarily because the heat is not uniform.
 All ovens, and in particular the older gas ones with pilot lights have “hot spots” and will not produce consistent results so should be monitored constantly.

 Using the sun to dry mushrooms is workable.
-It takes longer but is highly cost effective as it doesn’t use any electric, some say the flavor and potency is more intense.
+It takes longer but is highly cost-effective as it doesn’t use any electric, some say the flavor and potency are more intense.